Nanikworkforce/TET-Bloom/prd.md

 To provide a clear record of observations, feedback, and teacher development.

-To support school leaders in managing and coaching their teaching staff effectively.
+To support Administrators in managing and coaching their teaching staff effectively.

 To enable teachers to actively participate in their evaluation process.